What is Gout?

 Other tests which can be done are x-rays as well as lab tests looking at uric acid levels.
 Having said that a uric acid level during a gout flare up is difficult to interpret as the level during an acute attack can be low, normal, or high.
 It is more diagnostic two or more weeks after a gout attack.
 Other blood values which can be elevated are ESR and CRP.

-What is the fastest way to get rid of gout?
+• What is the fastest way to get rid of gout?

-What is the drug of choice for gout?
+• What is the drug of choice for gout?

 Choice of medication will depend on several factors including your previous history and treatment of gout, your kidney function, bleeding history and history of stomach ulcers.

-NSAIDS such as Ibuprofen, naproxen, indomethacin, or celecoxib are used as anti-inflammatory medications to reduce the swelling of the joint.
-They are most effective the earlier they are started during a gout attack.
 However, NSAIDS are generally not recommended in older adults given the side effects of these medications.
 NSAIDS are also not recommended if one of these applies to you: on blood thinners (like warfarin), bleeding history, stomach ulcers, liver, or kidney disease.

 Another medication which can be used instead is Colchicine.
 This medication should be started within 24 hours of a gout attack.
 The dosing is different if you are using Colchicine for an acute attack or for prophylaxis:

 During an acute attack your health care provider can start you on 1.2mg followed by 0.6mg after one hour.
 Other health care providers prefer to give the medication three times a day during an acute attack.
-The dosing would be 0.6mg there times daily.
+The dosing would be 0.6mg three times daily.
 The worst pain is on that first day and this can be followed on day 2 by reducing the dose to 0.6mg twice daily.

 If you are using Colchicine prophylactically your dose is 0.6mg daily or twice daily.
 Usually, the dose is kept lower to reduce the possibility of GI side effects.
 Colchicine is not intended to be used long term as it serves more as a bridge before you are placed on a longer term therapy .You stay on this medication for about 3-6 months until your urate level have stabilized.